-After meeting your guide in a central city location, listen to a quick safety briefing before receiving your bike (a comfy beach cruiser) and helmet.
-Then hop on to begin your leisurely 7-mile (12-km) ride.Ride past the Buenos Aires port, one of South America’s busiest ports, where nearly 2,000 vessels arrive every year.
-Make your way to the Buenos Aires Ecological Reserve, an 865-acre nature reserve on the Rio de la Plata.
-Follow your guide through this tranquil piece of land amid the city’s bustling downtown districts, keeping your eyes open for wildlife like egrets and black-necked swans.
-Then ride by Plaza de Mayo and stop for photos in front of Casa Rosada, the President of Argentina’s palatial office, famous for its pink exterior.
-Admire the other buildings that surround historic Plaza de Mayo, the center of Argentine politics.
-Head into the neighborhood of San Telmo, one of the city’s oldest neighborhoods, known for its well-preserved colonial architecture.
+After meeting your guide in San Telmo, listen to a quick safety briefing before receiving your bike (a comfy beach cruiser) and helmet.Begin with a cycle around San Telmo, one of the city’s oldest neighborhoods, known for its well-preserved colonial architecture.
 See its many attractions, including the Russian Orthodox Holy Trinity Church, San Telmo Market and Dorrego Square, the heart of San Telmo.
 Observe life in the square’s cafes, bars and shops, and watch for spontaneous tango performances – San Telmo is the center of tango in Buenos Aires.Next, ride into La Boca, Buenos Aires’ most colorful neighborhood, where a European atmosphere has remained strong since the neighborhood was settled by Italian immigrants.
-The district is popular with visitors for its brightly painted buildings, especially along the Caminito – the neighborhood’s main (pedestrianized) drag where you can see local artists selling their work.
-Throughout your tour, your entertaining and informative guide will regale you with fun facts about Buenos Aires’ rich history and provide commentary about the sites you’re passing.
-You’ll also break periodically to stretch your legs and take photos, ending your tour at Plaza San Martin.
+The district is popular with visitors for its brightly painted buildings, especially along the Caminito – the neighborhood’s main (pedestrianized) drag where you can see local artists selling their work.Then, head to the newest neighborhood in the city: Puerto Madero.
+Its old docks have been transformed into restaurants, lofts and offices, which boast incredible views of the city.
+From there, continue to the Ecological Reserve, a 865-acre nature reserve that lies between the city and the Rio de la Plata.Finally, visit Plaza de Mayo, the scene of all major political events in the country since the founding of Buenos Aires.
+Take a look at the Government House (Casa Rosada), the Cabildo, the Metropolitan Cathedral and the main public buildings.Throughout your tour, your entertaining and informative guide will regale you with fun facts about Buenos Aires’ rich history and provide commentary about the sites you’re passing.
+You’ll also break periodically to stretch your legs and take photos, ending your tour in Plaza San Martin.